General Program Information

 How long does it take to complete the MACC program?

-The MACC program consists of 10 courses (30 credit hours).
+The MACC program consists of 10 courses.
 Most full-time students who enter the program with a full-time job offer complete the program in two regular (fall and spring) semesters of 15 hours each.

-Students who start the program without a full-time job or job offer are only allowed to take four classes in the fall semester in order to participate in recruiting.
-This traditionally results in students taking summer classes to complete the program within one year.
+Students who start the program without a full-time job or job offer are only allowed to take 4 classes in the fall semester in order to participate in recruiting.
+This traditionally results in students taking a summer class to complete the program within one year.

 Students completing prerequisite courses may take longer to complete the MACC program depending on the number of courses they are missing.